 - 1. Did the veteran have a condition or experience that may excuse or mitigate the discharge?
 The Applicant checked the box for "other mental health" on the application.
-The Applicant contended "at the time I was experiencing a depressed mood and heartache because I was going through a painful breakup from my girlfriend.
-Those issues have resolved, I am no longer with her, and more than anything I want to serve in the Air Force.
-I don't believe I have any mental health issues, and I am fully capable of performing my duty." - 2.
+The Applicant contended "I am requesting a change in my narrative reason for separation, my separation code, and reentry code from their current characterization to ones that will allow me reentry into the enlisted service.
+I am requesting these changes from the Board because I had not ever experienced any of the mental of behavioral conditions that I showed shortly after entering Basic Military Training prior to entering the training environment and feel that I am still very much so capable of service in an active duty, guard, or reserve component if given the opportunity.
+I feel many factors played a large role in the decline of my mental-emotional stated in the training environment, the last of which include the stressors of the COVID-19 pandemic that was in full global swing during my entry into service as well as the sudden passing of my Uncle whom of which I was very close to and I even seeked personal guidance with my recruiter about.
+Furthermore, I passed all of my pre-entry psychological and physical exams and feel that this was a one-off event." - 2.
 Did that condition exist/experience occur during military service?

-A review of the Applicant's in-service medical records revealed the Applicant received inpatient and outpatient mental health services during their thirty-two days time in service due to stating suicidal ideation.
-The Applicant's records revealed the Applicant received the diagnosis in service of adjustment disorder. - 3.
+A review of the Applicant's in-service medical records revealed the Applicant received inpatient and outpatient mental health services during his twenty-nine days' time in service due to stating suicidal ideation and anxious distress related to his inability to cope with the training environment at the initiation of basic military training.
+The Applicant received the diagnosis, in service, of adjustment disorder. - 3.
 Does that condition, or experience actually excuse or mitigate the discharge?
-A review of the Applicant's DD214 revealed the Applicant received an uncharacterized entry level separation due to erroneous entry with one month, two days time in service.
-There is evidence the Applicant exhibited and endorsed difficulty adjusting to the military lifestyle and poor coping skills related to their interpersonal relationships, resulting in their in-service diagnosis of adjustment disorder which may explain the Applicant's discharge but does not mitigate the Applicant's discharge.
-A review of the Applicant's inservice administrative and medical records revealed the Applicant did not want to continue military training and requested to be discharged due to the increased stress of the military environment, making it known to military training instructors and their leadership on multiple occasions that they would rather die than continue in military training.
-A review of the Applicant's Area Defense Counsel (ADC) Consultation Questionnaire revealed the Applicant handwrote "I do not want to talk to defense counsel because I want to be separated from the Air Force."
+A review of the Applicant's DD214 revealed the Applicant received an uncharacterized, entry level separation due to erroneous entry with twenty-nine days' time in service.
+A review of the Applicant's in-service records revealed the Applicant reported daily significant depressed mood, anxious distress and panic attacks in the context of the training environment with high utilization of medical services.
+The Applicant's records revealed he was informed his condition of adjustment disorder was disqualifying for military service per DoDI 6130.03.
+There is evidence the Applicant exhibited and endorsed difficulty adjusting to the military lifestyle and poor coping skills related to his separation from his primary support system and inability to tolerate the military training environment, resulting in his in-service diagnosis of adjustment disorder which may explain the Applicant's discharge but does not mitigate the Applicant's discharge.
+A review of the Applicant's in-service administrative and medical records revealed the Applicant did not want to continue military training and requested to be discharged due to the increased stress of the military environment making it known that he did not want to continue in the military and wanted to return home.